shekinahwebdev/BACKERY-WEBSITE/README.md

 # K AND R Bakery Website

 Welcome to R AND K Backery website!
-This project is a simple web application built with HTML, CSS, and JavaScript.
+This project is a simple web application built with HTML, CSS, and JavaScript and emailjs.

 ## Project Structure